-The 37-year-old spent the last two seasons as the head coach for York University in Toronto, where he took over a last-place program and transformed it into the champions of the 20-team Ontario University Athletics conference.
+The 39-year-old spent the previous two seasons as the head coach for York University in Toronto, where he took over a last-place program and transformed it into the champions of the 20-team Ontario University Athletics conference.
 The Lions captured the 2017 Queen’s Cup with a dramatic 4-3 victory on March 11.

 Prior to taking the job at York, Dennis spent 10 years in the Maple Leafs organization in a variety of roles spanning the head-coaching tenures of Hall of Famer Pat Quinn, Paul Maurice, Ron Wilson and Randy Carlyle.
 Dennis served as a Maple Leafs assistant coach from 2013-15 and worked as an assistant for the American Hockey League’s Toronto Marlies when they reached the Calder Cup Finals in 2012.

-Thompson and Dennis built a relationship last year while coaching for Hockey Canada’s U-17 World Championship team.
+Thompson and Dennis built a relationship while coaching one of Hockey Canada’s under–17 teams at the 2017 World U17 Hockey Challenge.

 Dennis and his wife, Melissa, have two sons, Luke and Ryan.